Please keep reading if you’re interested to see my answers to the Boujee Beauty Guru Tag.

 4 | Are you willing to buy products at full price or do you usually wait for a sale or discount code?

 I am willing to buy products at full price, for brands that do not go on sale often.
-Alternatively, some beauty brands have become so heavily reliant on frequent promotions that I almost never purchase their products at full price.
+Alternatively, some beauty brands have become so heavily reliant on frequent promotions that I rarely purchase their products at full price.
 Often times it is the affordable brands and mid-tier prestige brands that fall into the heavily discounted category.

 5 | Where do you shop for beauty products the most?

 Sephora.
 I don’t care that Ulta has more promotions than Sephora or that Ulta’s reward system is often heralded as better.
-Sephora’s branding, product expertise, and innovation in the beauty space is unparalleled.
+Sephora’s branding, product expertise, and innovation in the beauty space are unparalleled.
 Plus, Sephora sells many luxury brands that other retailers do not carry,

 6 | How often do you get your nails and/or hair done?